Articles | Volume 15, issue 1

 2.4 Spectral analysis

 All analyses were performed using the R programming language (R Core Team2018), including various functions of the Astrochron package (Meyers2014), unless indicated differently.
 To identify periodicity in both the model output and the data composite, the multitaper method (MTM) by Thomson (1982) was applied.
 First, data and model output were linearly re-sampled to the median sampling interval of the data composite (4 kyr).
 For the MTM analysis, two tapers were used and the data or model output were zero-padded with a length of 5 times the input length.
 The data composite was also filtered for periods larger than 3.1 Myr to remove longer-scale climate trends that likely have causes other than orbital forcing to allow for an easier model–data comparison of records and spectra.
 The value of 3.1 Myr was chosen based on a small trough in spectral output of the raw data composite around this value (Sect.
 3).
 This was achieved by applying a low-pass filter (for periods below 3.1 Myr), subtracting this signal from the original composite and re-adding the mean of the low-passed signal.
 Cross-correlation was performed between model output and input forcing to estimate phase lags and provide insight into the dominant mechanisms determining model response to orbital forcing of Corg burial.
 This was achieved with the Blackman–Tukey method, using a Bartlett window, with 30 % of the series, and a time step of 10−5 cycles kyr−1 using Analyseries 2.0.8 (Paillard et al.1996).
-Amplitude modulation of shorter cycles was investigated by filtering for the short eccentricity cycles (0.01±0.003kyr−1), performing a Hilbert transform which connects all the peaks in the record, and applying the MTM to the result (Zeebe et al.2017).
-To evaluate how the frequency distribution and amplitude modulation changes through time in the composite record, evolutive multitaper harmonics analysis (EHA) was performed on the 1 Myr filtered, negative composite of δ13C using a time step of 50 kyr and a window size of 0.7 Myr (Liebrand et al.2016; Pälike et al.2006a).
+Amplitude modulation of shorter cycles was investigated by filtering for the short eccentricity cycles (0.01±0.003kyr−1), performing a Hilbert transform which connects all the peaks in the record, and applying the MTM to the result (adapted from Zeebe et al.2017).
+To evaluate how the frequency distribution and amplitude modulation changes through time in the composite record, evolutive multitaper harmonics analysis (EHA) was performed on the 1 Myr filtered, negative composite of δ13C using a time step of 50 kyr and a window size of 0.7 Myr (similar to Pälike et al.2006a; Liebrand et al.2016).

 Figure 2LOSCAR model output time series for orbitally forced carbon burial with orbital forcing strength α=0.5 and noise level 0.2. (a) 2.4 Myr (0.42±0.15Myr−1) and (b) 405 kyr (frequency of 2.46±0.15Myr−1) bandpass filters are shown (same colours, arbitrary y axis). (c) The ETP (1:0.5:-0.4) construct used as orbital forcing in this scenario (gold). (d) Atmospheric CO2 (purple, parts per million volume, ppm) and (e) the total exogenic carbon inventory (brown, Eg (1018 g)). (f) Pacific CCD (blue, km; note the cutoff y axis due to large outliers, explained in Sect.
 S1) (g) Deep Pacific δ13C (green, ‰ VPDB, reversed axis).
-Deep Pacific temperature (C), and DIC of the deep Pacific model output are omitted from this plot because their pattern mirrors that of Ctot and pCO2 (Fig. S10).
+Deep Pacific temperature (°C), and DIC of the deep Pacific model output are omitted from this plot because their pattern mirrors that of Ctot and pCO2 (Fig. S10).

 Download